rogerwiklund/jti-tig/README.md

 ```
 servers = ["leaf01.acme-corp.com:32767","leaf02.acme-corp.com:32767"]
 ```
 You can also have one file per devices.
-This give you the most flexibility over what sensors and interval to pick.
+This give you the most flexibility over what sensors and frequency to pick.

 After you have added more input files, run:
 ```